marionettejs/bbclonemail/readme.md

 http://bbclonemail.heroku.com

+## Running BBCloneMail On Your Computer

+BBCloneMail is a NodeJS app built on Express.js.
+To run it on your computer you'll want to clone this repository to your machine somewhere, and then follow these steps:

+1. Install the latest http://nodejs.org if you don't have it already
+2. Open a command prompt / terminal window in the BBCloneMail project folder
+3. Run `npm install` to install all of the needed components
+4. Run `npm start` to start the server
+5. Open http://localhost:3000 in your browser

+Note that step 1 through 3 only have to be done once.
+After you have done that, you just need to run step 4 and 5 any time you want to see the app running on your computer.

 ## A Work In Progress

-Keep in mind that this is still a work in progress.
+Keep in mind that this is always a work in progress.
 While the source code and functionality do demonstrate all of the core features and capabilities of Backbone.Marionette, the application itself is very limited in it's functionality.